-Here we present a simple Arduino-board based robot that can be driven remotely using an RF remote control.
-This robot can be built very quickly in a small budget.
+Here we present a simple Arduino based RF controlled robot that can be driven remotely.
+This robot can be built very quickly on a small budget.
 The RF remote control provides the advantage of a good controlling range (up to 100 metres with proper antennae) besides being omnidirectional.

 The Arduino Uno board is based on the ATmega328 microcontroller.
 It consists of 14 digital input/output pins, six analogue inputs, a USB connection for programming the on-board microcontroller, a power jack, an ICSP header and a reset button.
 It is operated with a 16MHz crystal oscillator.
 It contains everything needed to support the microcontroller.
 It is very user-friendly; simply connect it to a computer with a USB cable to get started.
 The microcontroller on the board is programmed using the Arduino programming language and the Arduino development environment.